Broadband in The Netherlands: How to choose

 |See the Odido reviews (in Dutch)

-The Netherlands ranks second when it comes to mobile download speeds4.
+The Netherlands ranks in place 11 of the world when it comes to mobile download speeds5.
 The fast 4G network makes sure you can download at high speed on your smartphone.
 4G availability is over 97% 6.
 Coverage is excellent compared to other countries, due to the dense population: it’s easier to find a spot without tulips and mills than to visit a place where your phone loses connection.

-Three providers own a physical mobile network: T-Mobile, KPN and Vodafone.
+Three providers own a physical mobile network: Odido, KPN and Vodafone (yes, from Vodafone/Ziggo).
 There are numerous mobile operators that provide services over the networks of the providers mentioned before.
 As a user, you won’t notice if you’re a customer at a virtual provider or at a provider with its own network.

 Just a few years ago, Tele2 introduced itself as a new provider with their own network.
 They entered the market by winning a frequency auction of the government, organized with the intent to introduce a new competitor to the market.
-In 2017 however, T-Mobile announced that they acquired Tele2.
+In 2017 however, Odido announced that they acquired Tele2.
 So the mobile market in The Netherlands can be seen as an oligopoly.

 Roam like at home (EU)

 With an EU sim, you can call, text and use mobile data like in your home (EU-member) country in every other country in the European Union7.
 This way, you can use your mobile phone in every other EU country as you would in your home country, without incurring extra charges (so no worries about your bill when you arrive home).
 This applies not only to calling and texting, but also to the data bundle provided by your domestic mobile operator.